-Bay Area Medical Academy is a private institution is approved to operate by the California Bureau for Private Postsecondary Education.
+BAMA Institute is a private institution approved to operate by the California Bureau for Private Postsecondary Education.
 Approval to operate means the institution is compliant with the minimum standards contained in the California Private Postsecondary Education Act of 2009 (as amended) and Division 7.5 of Title 5 of the California Code of Regulations.